 Although the total number of valence electrons in a molecule is easily calculated, there is not aways a simple and unambiguous way of determining how many reside in a particular bond or as non-bonding pairs on a particular atom.
 For example, one can write valid Lewis octet structures for carbon monoxide showing either a double or triple bond between the two atoms, depending on how many nonbonding pairs are placed on each: C::O::: and :C:::O: (see Problem Example 3 below).
 The choice between structures such as these is usually easy to make on the principle that the more electronegative atom tends to surround itself with the greater number of electrons.
 In cases where the distinction between competing structures is not all that clear, an arbitrarily-calculated quantity known as the formal charge can often serve as a guide.

 The formal charge on an atom is calculated by the following formula:

-in which the core charge is the electric charge the atom would have if all its valence electrons were removed.
+The core charge referred to in this diagram is the electric charge the atom would have if all its valence electrons were removed.
 In simple cases, the formal charge can be worked out visually directly from the Lewis structure, as is illustrated farther on.

 Find the formal charges of all the atoms in the sulfuric acid structure shown here.